HTTP-RPC/Kilo/README.md

 A JSON version of the generated documentation can be obtained by specifying an "Accept" type of "application/json" in the request headers.
 The response can be used to process an API definition programatically; for example, to generate client-side stub code.

 ## WebServiceProxy
 The `WebServiceProxy` class is used to submit API requests to a server.
-It provides a single constructor that accepts the following arguments:

-* `method` - the HTTP method to execute
-* `url` - the URL of the requested resource
+It provides constructors that accept the HTTP method to execute and the URL of the requested resource.

 Request arguments are specified via the `setArguments()` method.
 Like HTML forms, arguments are submitted either via the query string or in the request body.
 Arguments for `GET`, `PUT`, and `DELETE` requests are always sent in the query string. `POST` arguments are typically sent in the request body, and may be submitted as either "application/x-www-form-urlencoded" or "multipart/form-data" (specified via the proxy's `setEncoding()` method).